 6 Tips for Energy Efficiency During Winter Months

-Baby, it's cold outside... and that can be tough on the wallet!
-How can you make sure your home is energy efficient during the winter months?
-Here are a few tips that most homeowners can implement on their own to save money, while keeping toasty warm inside when temperatures are frigid outside!
+If you’re dreading those bills, you may be wondering how you can make sure your home is energy efficient during the winter months.
+Here are a few tips you can implement to save money, while still staying warm this winter.

 - Floors.
 Keep hardwood or tile floors warmer by placing area rugs to add a layer of insulation.

 - Furnace.
 Make sure you change your furnace filters monthly during the winter months.
 A dirty filter means your furnace is working harder than it needs to, to heat your house.
 You may also consider a new furnace if yours is over 10 years old.

 - Windows.
 Windows are notorious for letting warm air seep out.
 Options run from replacing old windows with energy-efficient windows to adding window insulation film.
 Another great option is to replace flowing, lightweight, summer curtains with thicker, quilted curtains to keep warm air in.

 - Doors.
 Just like windows, doors can let warm air out and can be easily fixed.
 Replacing weather stripping is the first step, and draft guards are other inexpensive options.
 Depending on how cold it gets, storm doors may be something to consider as well.